Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 ## InternalTransactionStep (TransactionStep)
 + rail (string, required) - `internal`
 + id (string, required) - the ID of the internal value transacted with.
++ balance (Delta, optional) - The balance before, after and net change of the internal value.

+## Delta (object)
-+ balanceBefore (number, required) - the balance of the internal value before the transaction.
++ before (number, required) - the balance/uses before the transaction.
-+ balanceAfter (number, required) - the balance of the internal value after the transaction.
++ after (number, required) - the balance/uses after the transaction.
-+ balanceChange (number, required) - the net balance change of the internal value for the transaction.
++ change (number, required) - the balance/uses change in the transaction.